 Also, most high oxalate foods have lots of nutritional benefits so it's important to not risk poor nutrition by limiting your diet too much.
 In this case, better to reduce your sugar intake for a very minimal risk regarding oxalates.

-Additionally, there's evidence that gut bacteria plays a big part in whether or not you will have oxalate issues.
+Additionally, there's evidence that gut bacteria play a big part in whether or not you will have oxalate issues.
 This post on the gut brain axis can be of help, or this post on finding a good low-histamine probiotic can as well.

 Now - just when you thought you'd heard enough, to make things a little more interesting, I am going to throw 2 more arguments into the ring:

 9. Stevia Can Cause Mutagenic Reactions and Cancer

 I read in several places that stevia can cause mutations and even cancer.
 Scary stuff.

 Thankfully, one of the posts on stevia safety did clarify that the studies that appeared to demonstrate these risks were in the minority and that the amounts of stevia fed to subjects were quite high so they are typically discarded in discussions questioning stevia's safety.

 This study is one showing that stevia consumption does not cause genetic problems.
 From the study:

 these substances do not pose a risk of genetic damage following human consumption.